Compliance Training Program: A 5-Step-by-step Guide in 2024

 Recommended reading

-Step 5: Gather insight to evaluate the training effectiveness
+Step 5: Gather Insight to Evaluate the Compliance Training Program Effectiveness

 Here are some indicators that you could track before and after the training: